 July 1, 2025

 Flying through Newark Liberty International Airport (EWR)?
 You don't need a first-class ticket to escape the terminal chaos.
-With the right credit card in your wallet, you can access premium airport lounges for free—saving hundreds of dollars per year while enjoying complimentary food, drinks, Wi-Fi, and comfortable seating.
+With the right credit card, you can access premium airport lounges for free — saving hundreds of dollars per year while enjoying complimentary food, drinks, Wi-Fi, and comfortable seating.

-Let's break down exactly how to unlock Newark's 12 premium lounges using credit cards—and which strategy will save you the most money.
+Here's exactly how to unlock Newark's lounges using credit cards — and which strategy saves you the most.

 The Real Cost of Newark Lounge Access (And Why Most People Overpay)

-Before we dive into credit card strategies, let's look at what you're actually spending:
+Before diving into credit card strategies, let's look at what you're actually spending without a card.

 Day Pass Pricing at Newark: